frasertweedale/talks/2015xxxx-pyconau-django-ipa/proposal.rst

   from a directory

-The talk will conclude with discussion about upcoming Kerberos features and progress in making identity management integration easier for Django developers.
+The talk will conclude with discussion about upcoming Kerberos features, techniques for dealing with multiple authentication methods, and progress in making identity management integration easier for Django developers.

 People developing or deploying Django applications in business